dakujem/toru/readme.md

 );
 ```
 The result will be `[3, 4]`, which might be unexpected.
 The reason is that the iterables (arrays in this case) have overlapping keys,
-and the later values overwrite the previous ones, when casting to array.
+and the later values overwrite the previous ones when casting to array.
 ```php
 use Dakujem\Toru\Itera;